Skip to main content

 More Search Options

 Our residency program provides an intensive, one-year experience combining clinical and didactic learning opportunities.
 The foundation of the program is over 200 hours of one-on-one clinical mentoring with expert clinicians at MossRehab.
 This occurs concurrently with clinical practice as a treating therapist: residents move through several clinical rotations within the programs offered at Moss.
-The resident will also receive 150 hours of instruction based on the APTA’s Neurologic Description of Specialty Practice curriculum.
-Additional components include structured learning opportunities in areas related to clinical practice, teaching and research and scientific inquiry.
+The resident will also receive >150 hours of instruction based on the APTA’s Neurologic Description of Specialty Practice.
+Additional components include structured learning opportunities in areas related to clinical practice, teaching and scientific inquiry.

 Why choose the Moss Neurologic Residency Program?